mirkoebert/raspberryEasySurvillance/README.md

 ## Install
-* Checkout this git repo
+* Checkout this GIT repo
 * Run `install.sh`to install all needed software
   * imagemagick